Top Chili Piper Alternatives in 2026

 Cons

-- – Zapier, webhooks, API access, and paid bookings all sit behind the pricier $17/seat Premium tier
+- – Custom domains, paid bookings via Stripe, branding removal, and delegated access all sit behind the pricier $17/seat Premium tier

 Chili Piper alternatives: FAQ